24 Jan The Clean: Faults, Misnomers, Cues, and Corrective Exercises

 This “Clean Series” will delve into the clean through the eyes of a lifter en route to becoming a scholar.
 We will be discussing a broad spectrum of clean faults and misnomers, along with tried-and-true cues and corrective exercises that can be used for yourself, or your athletes.
-The clean is an excellent tool for any trainer or rehab specialist alike to build explosiveness, dynamic power, jumping and landing mechanics, and fast-twitch muscle activation in athletes/patients.
-If you are looking to add some tools to the tool belt this clean article is for you!
+The clean is an excellent tool for any trainer or rehab specialist alike to build explosiveness, dynamic power, jumping and landing mechanics, and fast-twitch muscle activation in athletes.
+If you are looking to add some tools to the tool belt this article dedicated to the clean exercise is for you!

 In the setup of the squat clean:

-- the athlete’s gaze should be focused on a single point along the horizon with the head in neutral;
+- the athlete’s gaze should be focused on a single point along the horizon with the head in a neutral position

-- and the back creates a stable arch – all prior to initiating the first pull of the clean (i.e. initial separation of ground and weight).
+- the back creates a stable arch – all prior to initiating the first pull of the clean (i.e. initial separation of ground and weight).
+Taking out the slack helps with this

 Here we use slow-mo to identify a proper first pull vs. a faulty first pull clean fault.
 Once initiated, the torso and hips should raise in one accord, with the angle of the back remaining fairly constant throughout the lift.